avaneev/prvhash/README.md

 pseudo-random number generators.
 The generated hashes have good avalanche properties.
 For best results, when creating HMACs, a random seed should be supplied to the hash function, but this is not a requirement.
-When each message in a set is randomly seeded, this allows hashes of such set to closely follow the normal distribution.
+When each message in a set is given a random seed, this allows hashes of such set to closely follow the normal distribution.
 Without the seed, the normality is achieved as a second-order effect, with the internal random-number generator (the `Seed`) having a strong distribution skew towards logarithmic distribution.
 In